 All set up with your business but still can’t decide what to do for your restaurant menu design?
-We've got you covered with this trendy menu InDesign template.
+We've got you covered with this trendy menu design template tutorial.
+You'll learn how to create a restaurant menu in InDesign and more.

 A menu layout can make or break your customers' restaurant experience.
 A menu design can really define what kind of restaurant you are running.
 In this tutorial, we show you how to make a restaurant menu that will put you high on your audience's “must try restaurants” list for 2019.
 We will create a trendy InDesign menu template formatted with Paragraph styles and Cell styles.
 Easy to customize to your own colors and font, this restaurant menu design template is perfect for any kind of restaurant business.